 Yes, I want to become a workshop volunteer - tell me how!

-Our workshop sessions are very popular and we can only take about 6 new volunteers a month.
+Our workshop sessions are very popular and sadly we have to limit the number of new volunteers we can take.
 To make sure we're a good fit for each other, we ask you to fill out a short application form.
 Our form is currently closed while we're not able to take on any new volunteers.

 We review all the forms and then invite successful applicants to attend a volunteers induction.
 This takes place at the workshop over two Thursday evenings - usually the last two Thursdays of the month.